Learn how to grow love-in-a-mist from seed! This airy plant, also known as nigella, adds unique blooms and foliage to any cottage garden.

 How to Grow Nigella from Seed

-For direct sowing, plant the seeds in early spring as soon as the soil is workable.
-Nigella is frost-hardy.
-You can also sow the seeds outdoors in late summer or early fall in warmer locations, and they will sprout up and flower early the following year.
+For direct sowing, you can plant the seeds in early spring as soon as the soil is workable.
+You can also sow the seeds outdoors in late summer or early fall, and they will sprout up and flower early the following year.

 Planting Love-in-a-Mist in the Garden